vedshivade/EHR-Browser/README.md

 The UI is quite simple for now to match the application's functionality.
 As more features are added, the UI should facilitate productive use.

 ### Generalizable to Different Sources of Data
 Constructing a "patient profile" and then using an LLM to parse it for information is a very flexible framework because it is compatible with unstructured text-based sources.
-Ideally, one day, the browser should be able to take text-based documents as an input, and not just CSVs.
+Ideally, one day, the browser should be able to take all text-based documents as input, and not just CSVs.
 This may include physician notes, lab reports, and other documents that will serve as sources for a well-informed answer.

 ## The Dream
 Imagine a scenario in which a physician is attempting to determine the provenance of a patient's lung cancer.
 Instead of sifting through 20-30 years of patient data by hand, an intensive and error-prone task, they can instead ask simple queries: "Was this patient ever hospitalized for a respiratory illness previously?" or "Was this patient ever a smoker?"
 Ideally, the browser will save a significant amount of time and bolster accuracy in diagnoses.